jliu0140/cse15l-lab-reports/report3/LabReport3.md

 Source: https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/

 ## -maxdepth
 `-maxdepth` will use the find command at a maximum depth in directories.
-A depth of 0 will only find the command line arguments (the given directory) and a depth of 1 will refer to the current directory.
+A depth of 0 will only find the command-line arguments (the given directory) and a depth of 1 will refer to the given directory.
 If a maxdepth of 2 is used, then `find` will only search within the given directory and the next level of subdirectories.

 Example 1:
 ```